Lafcadio: The Lion Who Shot Back

 Lafcadio: The Lion Who Shot Back, first published in 1963, is a children's story written and illustrated by Shel Silverstein.
 It is narrated by Shel Silverstein in the voice of a character named Uncle Shelby.

 History

-Lafcadio first appeared in the pages of Playboy magazine in the November 1963 edition of the magazine.
+Lafcadio first appeared in the November 1963 edition of the Playboy magazine.
 It was part of a long history of Silverstein's contributions to the magazine and his close relationship with Hugh Hefner, the publication's founder.
-The story was afterwards turned into a children's book.
+The story was later turned into a children's book.